 • All staff members, substitutes, and volunteers will be trained on these procedures before they begin working with children.

-Shaken Baby Syndrome (SBS)
+SAbusive Head Trauma:

 All staff, including substitutes and emergency back-up providers, must have attended an approved training in the identification, prevention, and grave effects of shaking babies, before being allowed to work.